 When “Waiting List” is a category on their website menu, you know you’ve entered the realm of a true California cult wine.
-The 1992 vintage, that was released in 1995, received 99 points from Robert Parker, the most trusted wine authority.
+The 1992 vintage, which was released in 1995, received 99 points from Robert Parker, the most trusted wine authority.
 If you can find a bottle of that vintage today, expect to pay over $7,000 for a single bottle.

 Started by winemaker Heidi Barrett, she has gone on to score a couple of “perfect 100’s” on her wines from Robert Parker and is the concoctor behind some of California’s most notable cult wines.
 Small chance you might be able to find one of these exclusive wines at a members-only, east coast supper club.